Taming-the-BEAST/Visualizing-BEAST2-results/README.md

 ## Skyline plots

 In a skyline analysis, we are interested in visualizing the estimated rates over time.
-Follow the steps on the Skyline Plots Tutorial for a more detailed explanation on how to create a skyline plot in R with the `bdskytools` package.
+Follow the steps on the Skyline Plots Tutorial for a more detailed explanation on how to create a skyline plot in R with the `bdskytools` {% cite bdskytools2016 --file Visualizing-BEAST2-results
+/master-refs %} package.
 You can find the code from that tutorial in the next code snippet:

 ```R
 	BiocManager::install("laduplessis/bdskytools")